weaversa/cryptol-course/labs/KeyWrapping/KeyWrappingAnswers.md

 three apples, we'll have `10 % 3 = 1` apple remaining.
 What we desire
-with padding isn't what's remaining, but rather the amount needed to get to the next multiple, that is, how many **more** apples do we need if we had another friend? --- To which the answer here is, `2`.
+with padding isn't what's remaining, but rather the amount needed to get to the next multiple, that is, how many **more** apples do we need if we had another friend? --- To which the answer here is `2`.
 Or, said another way, we are **short** `2` apples.

 As it turns out, Cryptol has such a shortage operator (the ceiling